 Fertility and hormone concerns in boys and men with testicular cancer

-Testicular cancer and its treatment can affect hormone levels and might affect a man’s ability to father children after treatment.
+Testicular cancer and its treatment can affect hormone levels and can also affect a man’s ability to father children after treatment.
 It’s important to discuss the possible effects with your doctor before starting treatment so you are aware of the risks and what your options might be.

 Infertility can also be an issue later in life for boys who have had testicular cancer.
 If a boy has already gone through puberty, sperm banking is often a good option, since the frozen samples are not damaged by long periods of storage.
 Researchers are also looking at new techniques that might allow younger boys to someday father children.